Here’s how to use words() functions.

 @i |

-Treat continuous English letters plus digits as a whole.
-Treat continuous English letters, numbers and Chinese characters as a whole when this option works with @c option. |
+Treat continuous English letters plus underline or numeric characters as a whole.
+Note that an English word should not begin with a numeric character.
+Include continuous Chinese characters when this option works with @c option. |

 Parameter: